tarlepp/psalm-issue/README.md

    1. `docker-compose exec php composer install` to install Psalm
    1. `docker-compose exec php ./vendor/bin/psalm`

-With you should see that Psalm crashes, and if you change Psalm version to 5.6 in `composer.json` file and install it then you will see expected results.
+With taht you should see that Psalm crashes, and if you change Psalm version to 5.6 in `composer.json` file and install it then you will see expected results.

 ## License